rcski/Group_Final_Project/README.md

 ## Questions for Writeup

-*Answer the following questions here, replacing this text with your group's responses.*

-1.  **What was your experience in collaborating?** Talk about what steps you used to ensure the inputs from group members worked - code testing, GitHub branch management, etc. - and how you divided up the workload for the project.
+1.  **What was your experience in collaborating?**
+   Our team collaboration balanced structure with flexibility.
+We divided the workload by modules of the satellite system, first meeting the “check” criteria and then aiming for “check plus.”
+Tasks were also aligned with each member’s interests and willingness to challenge themselves.
+One member with stronger coding experience naturally took on the role of “chief editor,” guiding the team, refining code, and ensuring standards were met.
+We used GitHub to upload edits for peer review, which helped integrate contributions smoothly, though learning the buttonology and file paths was initially challenging.
+Regular check-ins kept everyone aligned and ensured our individual pieces fit together cohesively.
-2.  **What was the most challenging section, and why?** Feel free to provide more than one response if there is a difference of opinion in the group.
+2.  **What was the most challenging section, and why?**
+   Individually, the most challenging parts varied.
+One member struggled with the ISR payload code, particularly using np.dstack to combine RGB CSVs, which required extensive troubleshooting to understand the inputs and image construction.
+Another found difficulty in structuring the command dictionary correctly and ensuring the parser extracted the right fields.
+As a team, we anticipate challenges in integrating independently developed sections, since inconsistencies in logic flow and function structure may arise.
+Debugging these integration issues will require careful testing to ensure the program works end-to-end.
-3.  **If you employed Generative AI tools, how did you do so?** Discuss which tools you used, the prompts you utilized, how you ensured the results were valid, and how you integrated the code into your tasks.
+3.  **If you employed Generative AI tools, how did you do so?**
+   We used generative AI tools such as ChatGPT primarily for troubleshooting and clarifying Python syntax.
+When encountering errors that were difficult to distill, we pasted code snippets and asked for explanations.
+This was especially helpful in understanding complex structures like the 3D arrays created by RGB images.
+We also described specific sections of code and our expectations, then adapted AI-generated suggestions and manually tested them to confirm validity.
+This iterative process made debugging more efficient and improved our understanding of the code.
-4.  **What other resources did you use to find solutions?** Online sites, books, references, etc.
+4.  **What other resources did you use to find solutions?**
+   Beyond AI tools, we relied on external resources to validate our approaches.
+Stack Overflow and the official Numpy documentation were used to confirm correct function usage, while lecture materials and YouTube tutorials provided broader explanations of programming concepts.
+These references helped ensure that the AI-generated outputs were accurate and that we understood the underlying principles behind the code.
 5.  **In what way could this project be improved for future quarters?**
+   This project overall was a lot of fun, and each subsystem had a unique feel and challenge.
+This tests each person to either feel like they can attempt a challenge to learn something new, or to stick with what they are comfortable with.